DavidVentura/hn/README.md

 # Todo

-* Finishg moving the UI layout to XML files
 * Proper python packaging
+* Figure out how to add css/icons to the resources file

 # Ideas